ethers-io/ethers.js/docs/v5/api/providers/provider/README.md

 #### *provider* . **once**( eventName , listener ) => *this*

-Add a *listener* to be triggered for only the next *eventName*, at which time it be removed.
+Add a *listener* to be triggered for only the next *eventName*, at which time it will be removed.

 #### *provider* . **emit**( eventName , ...args ) => *boolean*